Stockflare/blog/_posts/2015-03-25-uk-medicine.markdown

 ## And the big questions are?

-Firstly, if you want me to explain why I bought any specific stock, please let me know.
-I'm happy to explain.
-Secondly, if you want to ask if you should buy any of these stocks for yourself, well, there's only one person you should ask that question, yourself, not me!
-Finally, will I update you regularly on my portfolio?
+**Firstly**, if you want me to explain why I bought any specific stock, please let me know.
+I'm happy to explain. **Secondly**, if you want to ask if you should buy any of these stocks for yourself, well, there's only one person you should ask that question, yourself, not me! **Finally**, will I update you regularly on my portfolio?
 Well, yes.
-But given these are companies I want to own for many year, I hope there aren't going to be a lot changes!
+But given these are companies I want to own for many years, I hope there aren't going to be a lot changes!

 ---

-To get updates on UK stocks that catch our eye, here at Stockflare, or to see what UK stocks, I'm planning to buy, *before* I buy it, please follow our UK Twitter account [@StockflareUK](https://twitter.com/stockflareUK)
+To get updates on UK stocks that catch our eye at Stockflare, or to see what UK stocks, I'm planning to buy, *before* I buy them, please follow our UK Twitter account [@StockflareUK](https://twitter.com/stockflareUK).
+Yes, you'll be able to front-run me, if you are so inclided.

 ---